An Intentional Week

 - What am I writing this week (public and private)?

-2. I must realize that the cross is what compels this intentionality
+2. I must realize that the cross & the resurrection are what compel this intentionality.

 3. I must NOT allow this to become law.